izivkov/CasioGShockSmartSync/README.md

 If you’re willing to donate a watch (new or used), it would greatly assist in expanding compatibility and adding support for more models.
 Every donation helps bring the app to a wider range of users.

-Please reach out to us at [your contact email] if you're interested in contributing.
+Please reach out to us at izivkov@gmail.com if you're interested in contributing.
 Your support is truly appreciated!

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"